Deployment guide

 , allow triggering golang garbage collection at <metrics>/debug/gc

 .
 Prometheus counters track the number of gRPC requests sent and received by the drand node, as well as the number of HTTP API requests.
 This endpoint should not be exposed publicly.
-If desired, prometheus metrics can be used as a data source for grafana dashboards or other monitoring services.
+If desired, prometheus metrics can be used as a data source for grafana dashboards (opens new window) or other monitoring services.